 If you think your partnership is at risk, talk with one of the Colorado commercial litigation attorneys at Burg Simpson as soon as possible.
 Call us now so we can help assess your situation!

 Any knowledgeable business advisor will tell you the old adage is true when it comes to starting a business: Hope for the best, plan for the worst.
 It might sound counterintuitive, but when you draft your business plan, you should also map out your potential dissolution.
 It should be included in your original partnership agreement.
-This agreement – and exit strategy – should be drafted with multiple options in mind, such as a buyout clause, a replacement provision, or even a liquidation strategy, for a few example.
+This agreement – and exit strategy – should be drafted with multiple options in mind, such as a buyout clause, a replacement provision, or even a liquidation strategy, for a few examples.

 A Burg Simpson Denver Commercial Litigation Attorney Can Help

-Resolving disputes, short of expensive litigation, is almost always preferable but we realize that’s not always possible.
+Resolving disputes, short of expensive litigation, is almost always preferable but we realize that is not always possible.
 Because Burg Simpson’s Denver corporate litigation attorneys are well-known as trial attorneys, we bring that leverage and experience to your negotiations, helping you avoid and resolve disputes before they reach the courtroom, if possible.

 When a business dissolution escalates to litigation, Burg Simpson’s experience, strength, and resources are available to powerfully advocate the client’s position to the judge or jury.